dmaccormac/dmaccormac.github.io/_posts/2024-12-30-customizing-favicons.md

 # Current approaches

 To overcome this limitation, users often turn to third-party browser extensions.
 These extensions provide additional functionality that browsers don’t offer natively.
-Popular extensions like Bookmark Favicon Changer for Chrome allow users to manually upload or select custom icons for their bookmarks.

-The approach typically work by modifying the bookmark entries on the local level, essentially replacing the favicon image with one chosen by the user.
-Users can either upload an image from their device or specify a URL for the desired favicon.
+Popular extensions like Bookmark Favicon Changer for Chrome allow users to manually upload or select custom icons for their bookmarks.The approach typically work by modifying the bookmark entries on the local level, essentially replacing the favicon image with one chosen by the user.

 While these extensions can provide a solution to the problem, they also come with certain challenges.

 - Security: Third-party extensions often require access to users’ browsing data.
-- Compatibility: Each browser requires a separate extension, and not all browsers support such extensions.
+- Updates: Extensions require maintenance and may break when the browser is updated.
-- Updates: Extensions require maintenance and may break when the browser is updated to a new version.
+- Compatibility: Such extensions are not available for all browsers.

 # Our approach

 Our approach builds on the existing work to date, while employing a browser agnostic approach to modify the data locally.
-This approach removes the need to compromise the integrity of the browser, and provides a single solution that works across all environments.
+This approach removes the need to add third party extensions to the browser, and provides a single solution that works across all environments.

 The proposed solution uses a HTML redirect with a custom `<link>` element.